ohm-vishwa/Ethical-Hacking-Cheat-Sheet/Readme.md

+# These commands are works only on linux based system
+## An external Network Adapter is required, Your Network Adapter must support `monitor mode`, `packet injection mode`.
-# My Interface Name is wlan1, Your interface Name may be diffrent
+### Here my inetwork nterface name is `wlan1`, Your interface Name may be diffrent use accordingly.
+&nbsp;
-### see wireless network command
+### see wireless networks
 ```
 iwconfig
 ```
-### see wireless network iP Aadress command
+### see wireless network iP
 ```
 ifconfig
 ```
 ### disable network interface
 ```
 ifconfig wlan1 down